AganFebro/neoland/LOGIC.md

 - The client uses these for approximate USD/CARV conversions and explorer links are built from the configured RPC so they point to the right cluster.

 ## Persistence Model
-- Local (default): JSON/SQLite files store collections, mints, listings, offers (if enabled), and activity.
+- Local (default): JSON/SQLite files store collections (with whitelists), mints, listings, offers (if enabled), and activity.
 - Supabase (optional): same shapes in Postgres; `db.js` maps to tables defined in `supabase/schema.sql`.

 ## Auth & Safety